DocuWare/Intellix/doc/installation_en.md

-# Installation Instructions for Intelligent Indexing V2
+# Installation Instructions for Intelligent Indexing On Premises Version 2

 __Beta Test__

 > :heavy_exclamation_mark: This version of Intelligent Indexing is intended for
 > closed beta testing only and must not be used in a production environment.

-> :bulb: If you have Intelligent Indexing v2 already installed from an earlier beta test,
+> :bulb: If you have Intelligent Indexing Version 2 already installed from an earlier beta test,
 > please remove running or stopped Intelligent Indexing containers.
 > You should then update or recreate the database by running the [Setup](#setup).
 > We moved the Intelligent Indexing data files to `C:\ProgramData\IntellixV2`.